Tab-e-n/blue-runner/README.md

 ## SR's Future

 This version of SR has ended development.
 I was not happy with how the game was turning out, and it was too late to shift course with this project.
-SR will maybe return one day, but in a different form that shown here.
+SR may return one day, but in a different form than what is shown here.

 ### Bug reports

 I am not fixing anything found right now.
 Do not bother.